-- Retail businesses may choose to apply for off-premises permits that allow for the sales of malt beverages, unfortified wine and fortified wine, as long as their local jurisdiction allows for the sale of these kinds of beverages. - Off-Premises Fortified Wine permits can be issued to food businesses and wineries.
-Food businesses are stores that sell or offer for sale staple food items including meat, poultry, fish, fruits, vegetables, breads, cereals, juices and dairy products.
-In order to qualify as a food business, you need a minimum of \$1,500 of staple food items.
+• Retail businesses may choose to apply for off-premises permits that allow for the sales of malt beverages, unfortified wine, and fortified wine, if their local jurisdiction allows for the sale of these kinds of beverages.

+• Off-Premises Fortified Wine permits can be issued to food businesses and wineries.
+Food businesses are stores that sell or offer for sale staple food items including meat, poultry, fish, fruits, vegetables, breads, cereals, juices, and dairy products.
+To qualify as a food business, the store must maintain a minimum of \$1,500 of staple food items.
 The following foods are not considered staple food stock: coffee, tea, cocoa, carbonated and non-carbonated drinks, candy, condiments and spices.